vintasoftware/django-templated-email/README.rst

 See https://github.com/bradwhittington/django-templated-email/issues?state=open

-Using django_templated_email in 3rd party applications:
+Using django_templated_email in 3rd party applications
 =======================================================

 If you would like to use django_templated_email to handle mail in a reusable application, you should note that: